AntoineHeurtel/FDGBM/README.md

 ## `blast`

-This command
+This commands allow user to manipulate a blast result.

 Options available with parse are :
-- -o : to export sequence in a fasta file
+- -fa : to export sequence in a fasta file
 - -n : the n first gene (n is optional, by default, with -o, is all genes).
 If n is < 0 (like `-n -20`), the genes will random draw.
 - -b : to parse a xml file from a tblastn.
+- -o : to export results of blast

+If you want to export a xml blast result you can apply a filter to exporting data.
+The filter can take arguments like :
+- -e : to define a maximum of E-Value
+- -id : to define a percent of identity
+- -p : to define a percent positive
+- -c : to define a maximum of coverage between query and subject
+- -n : to define a number of gene to exporting

 ## Other option available

-- -l file : to load existings data, their data would be created by FDGBM with -o option.
+- -l file : to load existing data, their data would be created by FDGBM with -o option.
 - -v : to active verbose mode (= info level)